albanpetit/albanpetit.com/content/page/fabacademy-agreement/index.md

 - Promoting a respectful environment free of harassment and discrimination
 - Encourage a diverse, accessible, and equitable community

-*I am a Fab Academy student, responsible for:*
+*I am a FabAcademy student, responsible for:*
 - Attending class lectures and participating in reviews
 - Developing and documenting projects assigned to introduce and demonstrate skills
-- Allowing the Fab Academy to share my work (with attribution) in the class for purposes compatible with its mission
+- Allowing the FabAcademy to share my work (with attribution) in the class for purposes compatible with its mission
 - Honestly reporting on my work, and appropriately attributing the work of others (both human and machine)
 - Working safely
 - Leaving workspaces in the same (or better) condition than I found them